 Teach Problem Solving Skills

 Instead of solving problems for your kids, help them come up with solutions.
 Have a brain-storm session where any and all ideas are welcome (even super silly or unrealistic ones).
 Let your child try the solution they decide on and follow up with how it went.
 If necessary, help them choose another option to try.
 Family meetings are a great way to do this on a weekly basis.
+Check out this great resource to learn about how family meetings can help your household.

 Have Compassion for Yourself and Your Children